gerritpilz/ChipGAT/README.md

 ### 5. Dataset Construction

-This step produces a pyg_datasets/ directory, which contains the final PyTorch Geometric (.pt) graph files ready for training.
+This step produces a pyg_datasets/ directory containing the final PyTorch Geometric (.pt) graph files ready for training.
+Users should carefully inspect the logs, especially for NaN or infinite values, to verify that the dataset generation completed successfully and without numerical issues.

 ```bash
 python dataset/create_dataset.py \